matthew-beisser/testing-automation-pipeline-3/docs/design.md

 Add an [Update] subsection here if the ETA of some of these milestone changes, so the stakeholders can easily see the most up-to-date estimates.
 -->

+- File outputs from tests
-FTD open telemetry tracing complete
+- FTD open telemetry tracing complete for VCC
+- Docker Linux instance stood up
-Distributed Tracing Solution (Jaeggar, Grafana Loki, etc) tested and choosen
+- Distributed Tracing Solution (Jaeggar, Grafana Loki, openobserve.ai, etc) tested and choosen
   - Corresponding database selected
+- Matlab target extraction running with single pcap
+  - Code ported to Python

 ## Existing Solution